njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

     refresh_token_expires_in
           The lifetime in seconds of the refresh token.
-For example, the value "604800" denotes that the refresh token will expire in one week from the time the response was generated.
-This value SHALL NOT exceed the value in consent_expires_in.
+For example, the value 604800 denotes that the refresh token will expire in one week from the time the response was generated.
+This value SHALL NOT exceed the value in authorization_expires_in.

-    consent_expires_in
+    authorization_expires_in
-          The lifetime in seconds of the user's consent.
-For example, the value "2629800" denotes that the consent will expire in one month from the time the response was generated.
+          The lifetime in seconds of the user's authorization.
+For example, the value 2629800 denotes that the authorization will expire in one month from the time the response was generated.
 This value MAY exceed that of refresh_token_expires_in.

+If finite, the authorization server MUST return these values whenever the token endpoint response contains the `refresh_token` field.
+The authorization server MAY return these values even if the response contains no `refresh_token` field in the response, which can be useful in the following example cases:

+*   For `refresh_token_expires_in`, the authorization server could have updated the existing refresh token lifetime in place.
+*   For `authorization_expires_in`, the user's authorization lifetime could have been modified out of band.
+*   In either case, it can be convenient for the client to receive these values in all responses.

 ### Infinite Expiration

-Omitted values indicate that there is no fixed upper bound on the lifetime of the credential or consent.
+Omitted values indicate that there is no fixed upper bound on the lifetime of the credential or authorization.
 If the authorization server has not declared its support for refresh token lifetime in the Authorization Server Metadata, omitted response fields could indicate either indefinite validity or simply lack of support for this specification.
 However, infinite expiration and lack of information about expiration should be handled by the client in the same way.